tpemartin/econdv-gallery/README.md

 ```
 create a horizontal scroll bar component that can accomodate mutiple boxes and a box is active if it is clicked.
 If none clicked, a default one is active.
 An active box will have red outline.
 The scroll bar will show in the bottom of the view port
 ```

+# App Scripts

+Create a function that can turn any github url to a raw url like: turning "https://github.com/{user}/{repo}/blob/main/{path to file}" into "https://raw.githubusercontent.com/{user}/{repo}/main/{path to file}"

+Create a function that can obtain an image blob from an url